Bot Fly Symptoms and Cures, Cracked Heels and Sumac Tea for Homesteading News

 Cure for Cracked Heels

 For those of you that suffer from cracked heels, I have found the best thing to do, is not go barefoot.
-I’m always running around with out shoes and it seems this was the cause of my problem.
-Who would have thunk it?
-Sleeping with Vaseline on my heels and wearing socks to bed, as well as in the daytime has cured my problem.
+I'm always running around without shoes and it seems this was the cause of my problem.
+Who would have thought it?
+Sleeping with Vaseline on my heels and wearing socks to bed, as well as in the daytime, has cured my problem.

 Bot Fly Symptoms and Cures